Pratham16112002/logseq/pages/Design Patterns.md

 ## Abstract Factory
-	- In this pattern the top parent component is the factory which may have multiple products of different companies.
+	- In this pattern the top parent component is the factory which may have multiple children components.
+	- We
 -